Skip to Main Content

 Where It Sits in the D.C.
 Order

 The comparison set here is not The Inn at Little Washington, nor the technically ambitious rooms that draw from the same audience as Le Bernardin in New York City or The French Laundry in Napa.
-The relevant peer set is the neighbourhood restaurant that earns repeat business from locals rather than destination traffic from out-of-towners , a harder thing to build than a buzz-driven opening, and a more reliable signal of actual quality.
+The relevant comparable set is the neighbourhood restaurant that earns repeat business from locals rather than destination traffic from out-of-towners, a harder thing to build than a buzz-driven opening, and a more reliable signal of actual quality.
 Venues like Lazy Bear in San Francisco, Smyth in Chicago, or Providence in Los Angeles operate at entirely different price points and formats, but they share the characteristic of having built durable followings rather than relying on a single press moment.
 At a much lower register, Duke's Grocery is attempting something structurally similar.

 For context on where D.C.'s dining ambition is currently concentrated, the city's more formally recognised venues span a wide range of formats.
 Blue Hill at Stone Barns in Tarrytown and Single Thread Farm in Healdsburg represent the farm-integration model that has influenced how American restaurants think about sourcing.
 Addison in San Diego and Atomix in New York City illustrate how tasting-menu formats have continued to evolve.
 Emeril's in New Orleans and Atelier Moessmer Norbert Niederkofler in Brunico show how regional identity can anchor a restaurant's identity over decades.
 Duke's Grocery operates nowhere near that tier, but understanding where the D.C. dining conversation is most active helps calibrate what a venue like this is doing and for whom.
-For a fuller picture of where Duke's fits among the city's options, see our full Washington, D.C. restaurants guide.

 Planning a Visit

 Duke's Grocery is located at 1513 17th St NW in Dupont Circle, a walkable address from the Dupont Circle Metro station on the Red Line.
 The format skews toward casual drop-in dining rather than advance reservation planning, which suits the neighbourhood's rhythm.
 The all-day structure means it absorbs both lunch traffic and the post-work crowd without requiring the kind of coordination that a tasting-menu room demands.
-For visitors with a single evening in D.C. committed to a more formal experience, the venues above this tier in the city's food scene will occupy that slot; Duke's Grocery is the answer to a different question , what to eat when the priority is neighbourhood feel, a well-executed plate, and a room that doesn't require a plan.
+For visitors with a single evening in D.C. committed to a more formal experience, the venues above this tier in the city's food scene will occupy that slot; Duke's Grocery is the answer to a different question, what to eat when the priority is neighbourhood feel, a well-executed plate, and a room that doesn't require a plan.

 Accolades, Compared